emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

       `(lambda (,@new-function-parameters) (,f ,@all-function-arguments)))
 ```

 Okay... so, how do we get the values of those variables?
-Well... let's assume we have a function called 'process-args'
+Well... let's assume we have a function called "process-args"
 that can, given the list of arguments passed to the macro, retrieve them for us.
 Note that _this_ is the function that
-will define the semantics of the '`_`' identifier!
+will define the semantics of the "`_`" identifier!
 We've cleverly separated it out from the rest of the macro.

 ```lisp
 ;; Don't copy/paste -- this isn't ready to run yet